 Think about learning to ski.
 Let’s say someone gives you verbal instructions on how it is done, shows you a video, and provides you with a how-to manual to read.
 Are you ready to head off to Aspen, strap on some skis and hurl yourself down the advanced slopes?
 There is a world of difference between knowing about skiing and having the skill to ski.
 Most people need someone to help them practice some skills (like how to stop) on the bunny slope.
 They need to practice—and they need someone to work with them on the slopes.

-Leadership development works the same way: we need to practice—and we need someone to work with us in the field so the leadership skills we learn become firmly ingrained and habitual.
+Leadership development works the same way: we need to practice—and we need someone to work with us in the field so the leadership skills we learn become firmly ingrained and habitual and we can become "made leaders".

 Many leadership lessons, however, are not just about acquiring new skills.
 Many leadership lessons are about unlearning old habits, default reactions, and assumptions about human nature in order to adopt new and different choices and behaviors.
 The key to this unlearning—and the becoming a good leader—is self-awareness.